 We’ve put Rightmove at the top of the list as it still remains the UK’s most popular property portal and an excellent way to check your home’s valuation.

-First off, we would suggest using the link below to search sold prices in your local area:
+First off, we would suggest using the link below to search sold house prices in your local area:

 Note that a wider range of information is shown on a desktop PC or larger tablet (as opposed than your mobile device).

 You can also expand your search for up to 15 miles as well as filter specific timeframes, type and tenure (freehold/leasehold).

 Remember there is typically a two-month time delay for Land Registry prices to appear in the public domain.
 Flats and other leasehold properties often take longer.

-As you scroll down, you can also see useful links to the original listing (with photos, floor plans etc.).
+As you scroll down, you can sometimes can also see useful links to the original listing (with photos, floor plans etc.).
 You can click on the bold / blue address or directly on the photo image.
 If it’s grey (without the link), that means that no further data is available unfortunately.